eccenca/documentation.eccenca.com/docs/develop/python-plugins/development/index.md

 -   `label`: A visible label of the parameter.
 This is an optional parameter and can be left blank.
 If left blank, the name of the parameter will be used as the label.
 -   `description`: A visible description of the parameter.
 This is an optional parameter and can be left blank.
 -   `param_type`: Optionally overrides the parameter type.
 Usually, this does not have to be set manually as it will be inferred from the plugin automatically.
 -   `default_value`: The parameter default value (optional).
-This parameter is also optional, and if not specified, it will be inferred from the plugin automatically.
+If not specified, it will be inferred from the plugin automatically.
--   `advanced`: A boolean flag indicating if this is an advanced parameter that can only be changed in the advanced section.
+-   `advanced`: A boolean flag indicating whether or not this is an advanced parameter that can only be changed in the advanced section.
 This is an optional parameter and defaults to False.
--   `visible`: A boolean flag indicating if the parameter will be displayed to the user in the UI.
+-   `visible`: A boolean flag indicating whether or not the parameter will be displayed to the user in the UI.
 This is an optional parameter and defaults to True.

 ## Parameter Type